Milly Carlucci

 Camilla Patrizia "Milly" Carlucci (born 1 October 1954) is an Italian television presenter, actress and singer.
 Carlucci played the role of Urania in the 1985 film The Adventures of Hercules.
-In 1996 she became a Goodwill Ambassador for UNICEF.
-Since 2005 she has been the sole host of Ballando con le Stelle ('Dancing with the Stars'), the Italian version of Strictly Come Dancing.
+In 1996 she became a Goodwill ambassador for UNICEF.
+Since 2005 she has been the sole host of Ballando con le Stelle ("Dancing with the Stars"), the Italian version of Strictly Come Dancing.
 In 2009 she became the first woman to host the Miss Italia beauty pageant.
+She is considered one of the most important women in Italian television and she's a top presenter of Rai 1.